uskr/jsonrpc-lean/README.md

 }
 ```

-## Build Requirements
+## Usage Requirements

-To build jsonrpc-lean you need:
+To use jsonrpc-lean on your project, all you need is:

 * A C++11 capable compiler (GCC 5.0+ (Linux), XCode/Clang (OSX 10.7+), MSVC 14.0+ (Visual Studio 2015))
 * [rapidjson](https://github.com/miloyip/rapidjson) (Only need the include folder on your include path, don't worry about compiling it)